open-policy-agent/opa/README.md

 ## Want to learn more about OPA?

-- See [openpolicyagent.org](http://www.openpolicyagent.org) to get started with documentation and tutorials.
+- See [openpolicyagent.org](https://www.openpolicyagent.org) to get started with documentation and tutorials.
+- Try [play.openpolicyagent.org](https://play.openpolicyagent.org) to experiment with OPA policies.
 - See [blog.openpolicyagent.org](https://blog.openpolicyagent.org) for blog posts about OPA and policy.
 - See [ADOPTERS.md](./ADOPTERS.md) for a list of adopters and use cases.
-- Join the conversation on [Slack](http://slack.openpolicyagent.org).
+- Join the conversation on [Slack](https://slack.openpolicyagent.org).

 ## Want to get OPA?